WELLINGTON SOCCER CAMP SAFETY GUIDELINES

 - Wash hands thoroughly before and after training

-- Do not touch or share anyone’s equipment, water, snack, or bag.
+- Players should not touch or share anyone’s equipment, water, snack, or bag.

 - Practice social distancing - place bags and equipment at least 6-feet apart